tomedegroot/study-material/linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 This is why for example you always install php55 or php56

-`apt-get dist-upgrade` -> handles changing dependencies and might remove packages or install packages currently not installed
+`apt-get dist-upgrade` -> handles changing dependencies and might remove packages or install packages currently not installed. [this might also update your kernel version](http://askubuntu.com/a/99039)

 `apt-get -f upgrade|install` -> fix unmet dependencies, even if the package which has a dependency issue is installed via dpkg